unorsk/reads/README.md

 - [ ] Tuxedo Park: A Wall Street Tycoon and The Secret Palace of Science That Changed The Course of World War 2 by Jennet Conant
 - [ ] Cadillac Desert: The American West and Its Disappearing Water
 - [ ] Lean Analytics: Use Data to Build a Better Startup Faster
+- [ ] Crossing the Chasm: Marketing and Selling High-Tech Products to Mainstream Customers

 SCREENWRITING